awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

   Image Builder is able to issue run command invocations to any instance that is tagged `"CreatedBy": "EC2 Image Builder"` for the following script files: `AWS-RunPowerShellScript`, `AWS-RunShellScript`, or `AWSEC2-RunSysprep`\.
 Image Builder is able to start an Systems Manager automation execution in your account for automation documents where the name starts with `ImageBuilder`\.

   Image Builder is also able to create or delete State Manager associations for any instance in your account, as long as the association document is `AWS-GatherSoftwareInventory`, and to create the Systems Manager service\-linked role in your account\.
-For more information about the Image Builder service\-linked role, see [Using service\-linked roles for EC2 Image Builder](image-builder-service-linked-role.md)\.
 + **AWS STS** – Access is granted for Image Builder to assume roles named **EC2ImageBuilderDistributionCrossAccountRole** from your account to any account where the Trust policy on the role permits it\.
 This is used for cross\-account image distribution\.

 ### Policy example<a name="sec-iam-manpol-AWSServiceRoleForImageBuilder-policy"></a>